an-rahulpandey/cordova-plugin-dbcopy/README.md

    location = 2; // If set will copy the database from Library/LocalDatabase.
 ```
    **destination** -> Destination File location like /sdcard/mydb/ Please provide a valid existing location and "/" should be present at the end of the path.
 Do not append db name in the path.

+   **overwrite** -> if set to true, then will replace the file at the destination.
+Otherwise will throw an error, if destination file already exists.

    **success** -> function will be called if the db is copied sucessfully.